About Me

 Current Work

-I am currently using deep learning and representation learning to restore high-resolution 3D OCT Angiography volumes, particularly those affected by motion-induced corruption.
+I am currently using deep learning and representation learning to restore high-resolution 3D OCT Angiography volumes affected by motion corruption.

 If you’re interested in my research or would like to collaborate, please reach out!